 Unlike many federal laws, state gun laws are mandated by state-level governments.
-Since gun laws are regulated on a state level, the laws surrounding guns vary from one state to the next.
-There are many federal firearm laws in place and they are applicable to all fifty states, but beyond the laws set forth by the federal government, state gun laws cannot be changed by the federal government.
+Since gun laws are regulated on a state level, gun laws vary from one state to the next.
+There are many federal firearm laws in place, and they apply to all 50 states, but beyond the laws set forth by the federal government, state gun laws cannot be changed by the federal government.

-When you hear the term of federal firearms laws, you might be under the assumption that it is absolutely required that citizens abide by them since they are being put forth at such an official level of authority.
-However, this is actually not the case!
+When you hear the term of federal firearms laws, you might be under the assumption that it is required that citizens abide by them since they are being put forth at such an official level of authority.
+However, this is not the case.

-The result of a court case between Printz and the United States government, the Supreme Court justices ruled that local state governments do not have uphold and enforce the firearms laws of the federal government.
-The more you know!
-Forty of the fifty states in the US have something in place that protects their residents' access to the second amendment, which is the right to bear arms.
+As the result of a court case between Printz and the United States government, the Supreme Court justices ruled that local state governments do not have to uphold and enforce the firearms laws of the federal government.
+Forty of the 50 states in the U.S. have something in place that protects their residents' access to the Second Amendment, which is the right to bear arms.

 Concealed carry firearms are tucked away and not visible to people around you, whereas an open carry firearm is out in the open without any attempt to disclose the fact that you have a weapon on your person.
-Each state level government is in charge of how their residents are allowed to carry firearms within that particular state's borders.
+Each state-level government is in charge of how their residents can carry firearms within that particular state's borders.